How Tarot & Astrology Became Black & Brown Women’s North Star

 As the COVID-19 pandemic continues and many people spend more time indoors, the stigma associated with non-Christian, Black religious practices and belief systems is beginning to fade as Black diasporic traditions become more mainstream online.
 For some, it’s a homecoming.
 For others, dispelling the negative stereotypes of divination has become a tool of self-healing during a time of loss and trauma.

 “The more widespread embrace of Black diasporic traditions I believe is an effort to reclaim ancestral ways of knowing and to assert Black personhood, particularly in the midst of the twin pandemics of COVID-19 and anti-Black racism,” says Bloomfield.
 Bloomfield’s latest project, Lived Africana Religion in the Time of COVID-19, documents the many ways in which Black communities have sustained their religious practices during this turbulent time in history.
-“I have learned that communities marginalised by the mainstream Black church — namely Black queer people of faith and practitioners of African traditional religions — have creatively used social media and virtual meeting spaces to reach new audiences and provide opportunities for connection and healing,” Bloomfield says.
+“I have learned that communities marginalized by the mainstream Black church — namely Black queer people of faith and practitioners of African traditional religions — have creatively used social media and virtual meeting spaces to reach new audiences and provide opportunities for connection and healing,” Bloomfield says.

 “I think, outside the pandemic, there was always a search for spirituality and wanting to connect spiritually, but there had to be a medium because that’s what we’re taught in religion,” says Finney.
 “The medium is to connect to Jesus or to go to church to connect to the divine, but I think because we are physically not able to step outside of ourselves, we literally had to step within ourselves and initiate our own healing.”

 As accessibility to learning resources increases and the online spiritual community continues to grow, Finney says Black and brown women are realizing they never needed a medium.
-“We’re getting our spiritual swag back because we’re able to recognise that this is what we do.
+“We’re getting our spiritual swag back because we’re able to recognize that this is what we do.
 It’s within us.
 It’s not something that we ever had to seek.”

 R29Unbothered continues its look at Black culture’s tangled history of Black identity, beauty, and contributions to the culture.
 In 2021, we're giving wings to our roots, learning and unlearning our stories, and celebrating where Black past, present and future meet.